-The Drapers Arms in London is well known amongst consumers and those in the trade as one of the finest pubs for food in the city.
+The Drapers Arms in London is well known among consumers and those in the trade as one of the finest pubs for food in the city.

-The pub’s menu, created by its skillful head chef Gina Hopkins, is a perfect mix of rustic classics and modern techniques.
+The pub’s menu, created by its skillful head chef Luke Frankie, is a perfect mix of rustic classics and modern techniques.

-Menu highlights include deep fried quail with Brussels sprouts remoulade; suet crust turkey and chipolata pie; and ‘Drapers’ cassoulet with confit duck leg, Montbelliard and Toulouse sausages.
+Menu highlights include deep fried quail with Brussel sprout remoulade; suet crust turkey and chipolata pie; and ‘Drapers’ cassoulet with confit duck leg, Montbelliard and Toulouse sausages.

 Desserts include chocolate brownie with whipped cream, biscuit and candied hazelnuts; passion fruit posset with shortbread; and caramelised pineapple sponge with lime and coconut cream.